-The data transformation code can reside in a central location, a dataflow, rather than spread about in multiple artifacts.
+The data transformation code can reside in a central location, a dataflow, rather than be spread out among multiple artifacts.

 A dataflow creator only needs Power Query skills.
-In a multi-creator environment, the dataflow creator can be part of a team that together builds the entire BI solution or an operational application.
+In an environment with multiple creators, the dataflow creator can be part of a team that together builds the entire BI solution or operational application.

-Dataflows leverage Power Query, a powerful, graphical, self-service data transformation experience.
+Dataflows take advantage of Power Query, a powerful, graphical, self-service data transformation experience.

 Dataflows run entirely in the cloud.
 No additional infrastructure is required.

-There are multiple options to start working with dataflows, using licenses for Power Apps, Power BI, and Dynamics 365 Customer Insights.
+You have multiple options for starting to work with dataflows, using licenses for Power Apps, Power BI, and Customer Insights.